 It was April 9, 1953 in Illinois when the first hook echo signature of a tornado was detected on radar.
 While that may not seem significant to you today (radar on your smartphone can now detect that), back then it was a surreal event.
 That was the first recognized use of radar to identify a tornado, and up until that point, radar was only used to study rainfall and thunderstorms.
-This opened the idea that radar could be useful in tracking tornadoes, and as we all know 60 years later, is crucial.
-The above image has side by side pictures of what the first hook echo looked like on radar, compared to one from last year.
+This opened the idea that radar could be useful in tracking tornadoes, and as we all know 65 years later, is crucial.
+The above image has side by side pictures of what the first hook echo looked like on radar, compared to one just a few years ago.
 We certainly have come a long way!

 (Lead photo courtesy of the National Severe Storms Laboratory, taken by Daphne Zaras).